banallanime/cgen/README.md

 # cgen
-Generate C/C++ data structures from toml
+Generate C/C++ data structures from json, toml, and yaml files.

+String containing '#' as the first value will be treated as text